Inbox & Dispatch

 Syntax

-Declare channels at top level, one per line:
+Declare channels at top level, one per line.
+Optionally declare inline routes with ->:

 channel findings